Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be careful to pick the correct kind.
-Most adapters available are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C and F. Check that you find the correct type.
+The majority of adapters currently available are just plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
 This one works in most countries.

 A portable power bank, like this one